inclusive-design/trust-meter/Terms of Reference.md

-The overall objective of the Technical Committee is to determine how to evaluate an AI tool's decision making algorithm when used with marginalized or outlier individuals; that it discriminates against them.
-The main objective leads to sub-goals.
+The overall objective of the Technical Committee is to determine how to evaluate an AI tool's decision making algorithm when used with marginalized or outlier individuals; to detect whether the use of the AI discriminates against them.
+This main objective leads to some sub-goals.

 The committee will develop definitions of "marginalized" and "outlier" to fully contextualize their importance and relevance to the evaluation of an AI model.
 This will help operationalize the notion of statistical discrimination.
-Some things to consider in this regard are the reasons why an individual is deemed marginalized or an outlier.
+Considerations in this regard include the reasons why an individual is deemed marginalized or an outlier.
 A possible reason, or example, is that they were either not part of the training data or were poorly represented within it.
 Another reason might be the nature of the model or algorithm that the AI uses in making its decisions.
-That model or algorithm might producc discriminatory results in the context of an outlier and that would indicate it is inappropriate to use in this case.
+That model or algorithm might produce discriminatory results in the context of a marginalized individual and that would indicate it is inappropriate to use in that case.

-The committee will also delineate the kinds of generative AI that are relevant to the trust meter specification.
+The committee will also delineate the kinds of generative AI that are relevant to the specification.
 For example, an AI that is definitely out-of-scope is one that generates photorealistic images of human faces.
 This kind of AI is not properly described as making any decisions.
 However, a large language model (LLM) may or may be in scope.
-Consider this scenario: An AI decision tool is known to discriminate and it uses an LLM during its processing to arrive at a decision.
+For example, consider this scenario: An AI decision tool is known to discriminate and it uses an LLM during its processing to arrive at a decision.
 The LLM might be the source of the discrimination;
-hence the LLM is in scope in this scenario.
+hence, the LLM is in scope in this scenario.

 The committee will develop and document techniques for evaluating an AI in order to determine whether it discriminates or can potentially discriminate.
-These techniques will allow an operator to judge whether to use the AI in a specific context.
+This might involve the methods used in the field of explainable AI.
+The  techniques that are developed by the technical committee will allow an operator to judge whether an AI can be trusted when used in a specific context.

 The above are the main objectives of the committee.
-The committee, in its work, may discover other relevant objectives, and can note them as part of the specification.
+The committee, in its work, may discover other related and relevant objectives, and can include and develop them as part of the specification.

 - Includes Technical Experts who will draft the Technical Specification
   - Consider gender responsiveness when drafting the Technical Specification